Seattle police are reviewing video of fatal shooting of South King County father of two

 - 2019 begins in Seattle with fireworks and a light show VIEW

 Police say Faletogo stopped but then jumped out of the vehicle and ran east across the Aurora southbound lanes.
 Three officers caught up with him and a struggle ensued, police said.
-Faletogo reportedly produced a gun, and one of the officers drew their own weapon and shot and killed him, police said.
+Faletogo reportedly produced a gun, and one of the officers drew a weapon and shot and killed him, police said.

 Police have not released the identity of the officer involved.
 Seattle Police Sgt.
 Sean Whitcomb said dash-camera and body-camera video have been recovered and are being reviewed by investigators.
 He said the department expects to release them Wednesday.
 Officers said they recovered a firearm at the scene.
 The incident resulted in the closure of at least part of Aurora for several hours Monday night as investigators combed the scene.